KOR

 Standard Specifications

-* Depending on the suspended solids in the water, the size of the conglomeration tank may be reduced or omitted.
+* Depending on the suspended solids in the water, the conglomeration tank may be required or omitted.

 8. Examples of the HELIFLOT™: